Dante (networking): History

 After Motorola closed an Australian research facility in 2003, current Audinate CEO Aidan Williams brought a team of researchers to the National Information and Communication Technology Australia (NICTA) research centre in Sydney, Australia.
 There, with the help of government funding, the team spent three years developing the foundations of Dante.
 In 2006, Williams founded Audinate and began the process of bringing Dante to the market.

+The first implementation of Dante was in the Dolby Lake processor which was being developed by Bruce Jackson.

 Audinate received funding from NICTA until negotiations concluded in 2006, at which point Audinate became NICTA's first successful spin-out company.
 Since 2006, Audinate has also secured two rounds of A$4 million investments led by venture capital firms Starfish Ventures and Innovation Capital.
 In 2009, Audinate established an office in Portland, Oregon and also has offices in Cambridge (UK) and Hong Kong.

 As of March 2021 Audinate has licensed 350 companies, which have produced over 3000 products that incorporate Dante technology.

 As of September 2023 Audinate has licensed 550 companies, which have produced over 3800 products that incorporate Dante technology.